In this tutorial, we look at recent IELTS Speaking cue cards for Part 1, part 2 and part 3 which appear in the IELTS test (as reported by students).

-I answer the questions, give reasons for my answers, share vocabulary, and techniques used in my answers.
+In the cue cards, I answer the questions, give reasons for my answers, share vocabulary, and explain techniques used in my answers.

-At the end of the tutorial I share two useful websites, one is great for generating ideas relating to the topics, you can also find useful vocabulary and terms too.
-Go to this site (www.answerthepublic.com), type in your term, and see what happens!
+At the end of the tutorial, I share two useful websites.
+One is great for generating ideas relating to the IELTS speaking cue card topics; you can also find useful vocabulary and terms there.
+Go to answer the public, type in your term, and see what happens!

 Listen to the full tutorial here.

 - Can I see your ID?

 Yes, I love sailing, but unfortunately, I do get seasick, (mini-story) a few years back I once started a sailing course but after the first ten minutes, I realised I was getting seasick and nauseous.

 Would you take a vacation on a boat?

 I probably wouldn’t, no, I don’t think it’s for me.
 It would be quite restrictive I think, although (mini-story) I read online a story about a man who explained that he had spent the last 3 years on a cruise ship, that was his home and work office.
 He said everything was taken care of, no house insurance, no taxes, no laundry (details!)… quite interesting I thought, and great advice!
 It might be the answer to the modern problem of work-life balance.